KyTea

 kytea -model model.dat < test.raw > test.full

-test.full will now have a segmented file with each word annotated with a pronunciation.
+test.full will now have a segmented file with each word annotated with a POS and pronunciation.

 Usage